More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 This process helps to keep the healthiest components intact while maintaining a broad spectrum of endocannabinoids that are ideal to help your pet family member obtain and maintain optimum health!

-By now, you can tell that CBD and hemp for pets can come in many different forms, whether it’s an oral spray, a tincture, or dog treats.
+By now, you can tell that CBD and hemp for pets can come in many different forms, whether it’s an oral spray, a tincture, dog treats or even a skin salve.

-The reason why we love CBD Genesis, as they have a good collection of different product types that are highly recommended for pets who need the potential benefits of hemp and CBD with the option to choose the best type of product for your pet's needs.
+The reason why we love MediPets CBD Products, is that they have a fantastic collection of different treat product that are highly recommended for pets and will be loved by any four-legged fussy eater.
+Your pet will get the potential benefits of hemp and CBD with the option to choose the best type of product for your pet’s needs.

-With many products available to choose from for cats and dogs alike, including dog treats, soft chews, and tinctures, we will focus on edibles that CBD Genesis offer such soft chews and treats as a great way to give your furry family members their CBD while rewarding them, training them or simply an easy way to give you family member a quick CBD dose easily when needed, such as major anxiety that some small breeds can experience from loud thunder or fireworks.
+With many products available to choose from for cats and dogs alike, including dog treats, CBD spray, and tinctures, we will focus on edibles that CBD Genesis offer such soft chews and treats as a great way to give your furry family member their CBD while rewarding them, training them or simply as an easy treat to say “I love you”.
+At the same time you can be helping treat anxiety issues that you pet may have and they will then be even more happy to show their love back.

 The products on the site have a list of naturally derived ingredients, including high-quality hemp and CBD.

-One highly respected brand product that gets many positive review comments is KOI CBD Soft Chews for dogs.
-We like this product because it is made with all natural ingredients and has zero THC.
-Each chew has 2mg of CBD which is great for keeping the dose low, especially for small breeds as well as larger breeds.
+MediPets CBD have a whole range of treats for dogs.
+We like this brand because it is made with zero THC and there is a whole range of treat options because dog is the same.
+Each product contains the same nutrient-rich, all-natural, organically-grown, hemp-derived CBD.
+Whichever product you choose from MediPets, be it CBD oil, CBD pet treats, or CBD pet spray, your dog will get the same high-quality CBD, no matter what.
+The dosage per treat is carefully calculated for your dogs size, based on the product recommendation for a size of breed.
 Remember that your furry family member has a much smaller and lighter body than you so the dosage should be much less than that for a human.
 If you are using the chews as a training reward, you can break the chews into smaller pieces too to spread the dose out while giving your dog enough to register as a reward for an action.

 It’s highly unlikely that your dog is going to experience any side effects from hemp, but there may always be an exception just as with humans who can sometimes react to a food or medicine that is perfectly fine for most of the population but the odd person may find impossible to consume, common examples being bananas and peanuts.